Scheduling With Time Discounts: Abstract

 \section{Abstract}

-Decentralized cryptocurrencies are payment systems that rely on aligning the incentives of \emph{users} and \emph{miners} to operate correctly and offer a high \glsxtrlong{QoS} to users.
-Recent literature studies the mechanism design problem of the auction serving as a cryptocurrency's \gls{TFM}.
+We study a \emph{financial} version of the online problem of scheduling weighted packets with deadlines.
+The main novelty is that, while prior works assume packets have \emph{fixed} weights, we consider packets with \emph{time-decaying} values.
+Such considerations are natural in financial environments, where the present value of future actions may be discounted.

-We find that a non-myopic modelling of miners falls close to another well-known problem: that of online buffer management for packet switching.
-The main difference is that unlike packets which are of a fixed size throughout their lifetime, in a financial environment, user preferences (and therefore revenue extraction) may be time-dependent.
-We study the competitive ratio guarantees given a certain discount rate, and show how existing methods from packet scheduling, which we call ``the undiscounted case'', perform suboptimally in the more general discounted setting.
-Most notably, we find a novel, simple, memoryless, and optimal deterministic algorithm for the semi-myopic case, when the discount factor is up to $\approx 0.770018$.
-We also present a randomized algorithm that achieves better performance than the best possible deterministic algorithm, for any discount rate.
+We analyze the competitive ratios of scheduling algorithms under a range of discount rates encompassing the traditional undiscounted case where weights are fixed (i.e., a discount rate of 1), the fully discounted myopic case (i.e., a rate of 0), and those in between.
+We show how existing methods from the literature perform suboptimally in the more general discounted setting.
+Notably, we devise a novel memoryless deterministic algorithm, and prove that for discount factors up to $\approx 0.77$, it guarantees the best competitive ratio attainable by deterministic algorithms.
+Moreover, we develop a randomized algorithm and prove that it outperforms the best possible deterministic algorithm for any discount rate.

-\keywords{Optimal Scheduling, Online Algorithms, Transaction Fees} \avivy{The bibliography does not present the year for \cite{vesely2019a}, it only shows the year of the conference.
-I couldn't manage to fix this.}

-\avivy{Emphasize the importance of deadlines due to Flashbots (PBS), Uniswap, 1inch, etc'.
-By total TX fees and volume, platforms such as Uniswap are very important (\href{https://dune.com/agaperste/The-State-of-Ethereum-Network}).}

-\avivy{We can scrape TXs from contracts that have deadlines, such as Uniswap and 1inch.
-We could also try to listen to mempool TXs and map their fees to recommendations made by fee engines.}

-\avivy{Implications for DOS in the case of bitcoin and..?
-The ``fallback fee'' idea seems to provide a cute way to limit the adversary.
-If expired transactions have to pay some minimal fee, then obviously the higher it is, the more careful an adversary will be with publishing transactions with close deadlines!}

-\yotam{Definition 2.3 (Revenue in the discount model) talks only about deterministic allocations, but we have results for randomized ones as well..?
-Seems like a problem.}